jaspector

 Not publicly stated.

-Typical inspection sequence: No public city inspection sequence was found.
+Typical sequence: No public city inspection sequence was found.

 No clearly documented Burton general building-permit program was found.
 Burton's Ordinance No. 20180813B adopts the 2015 IBC and 2015 IRC but states that all provisions requiring the city to issue a permit or perform inspections have been deleted.
 For floodplain matters, special flood hazard areas must comply with Burton's Flood Plain Prevention Ordinance No. 20110523.

+Not all construction work requires a permit in Burton, TX.
 The following work is generally exempt: Minor improvements and ordinary repairs as described in the adopted codes, per Burton Ordinance No. 20180813B.
 Note: Burton's ordinance deleted city provisions requiring Burton to issue permits or perform inspections.
 Parcel-specific review remains important for floodplain, utility, lender, insurer, and private-inspection compliance questions.
+When in doubt, confirm with the local building department before starting work.